 Victorian Scottish Agate Silver Pin Brooch

-SKU: 9725Early Victorian pebble jewelry drew inspiration from traditional Celtic and Scottish folk designs.
-This style gained widespread popularity in the latter half of the 19th century, thanks in part to Queen Victoria's frequent visits to her beloved Balmoral Castle in Scotland.
-Her embrace of Highland culture helped popularize traditional Scottish dress, including the wearing of clan tartans, which were often draped over the left shoulder and fastened with a decorative plaid brooch.
-These brooches were often round and target-shaped, reflecting both functional and ornamental design elements characteristic of the era.
+Early Victorian pebble jewelry drew inspiration from traditional Celtic and Scottish folk designs.
+This style gained widespread popularity in the latter half of the 19th century.
+This was due in part to Queen Victoria's frequent visits to her Balmoral Castle in Scotland.
+Her embrace of Highland culture helped popularize traditional Scottish dress.
+This included the wearing of clan tartans, which were often draped over the left shoulder and fastened with a decorative plaid brooch.
+These brooches were often round and target shaped.
+This was a favored design during the Victorian era.

 Date: 1860s-1880s